Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

-# Getting started with the Batch Ingestion Client
+# Getting started with the Ingestion Client

-Get your audio files automatically transcribed without writing any code what-so-ever!
-The Batch Ingestion Client will monitor your dedicated Azure Storage container so that new audio files are transcribed automatically as soon as they land.
+Get your audio files automatically transcribed without writing any development effort!
+The Ingestion Client will monitor your dedicated Azure Storage container so that new audio files are transcribed automatically as soon as they land.

 The simplest way to explain this tech is as an automated & scalable transcription solution for all your audio files in your Azure Storage.
 If you are looking for a quick and effortless way to transcribe your audio files or even explore transcription, then this solution is for you.

-We created an ingestion layer (a client for batch transcription) that will help you set-up a full blown, scalable and secure transcription pipeline and through an ARM template deployment, all the resources necessary to seamlessly process your audio files are set-up and set in motion.
+We created an ingestion layer (a transcription client) that will help you set-up a full blown, scalable and secure transcription pipeline.
+Using ARM template deployment, all the resources necessary to seamlessly process your audio files are wired-up and set in motion.

 # Architecture

 This is a smart client in the sense that it implements best practices and optimized against the capabilities of the Azure Speech infrastructure.
-It utilizes Azure resources such as Service Bus and Azure Functions to orchestrate transcription requests to Azure Speech Services from audio files landing in your dedicated storage containers.
+It utilizes Azure resources to orchestrate transcription requests to Azure Speech Services from audio files landing in your dedicated storage containers.
 Do you need more than transcription?
 Do you need to applly Sentiment to your transcript?
 Downstream analytics are possible too, with Text Analytics Sentiment and Redaction being offered as part of this solution too.

 Before we delve deeper into the set-up instructions, let us have a look at the architecture of the solution this ARM template builds.

 ![Architecture](./images/architecture.png)

 The diagram is simple and hopefully self-explanatory.
 As soon as files land in a storage container, the Grid Event that indicates the complete upload of a file is filtered and pushed to a Service bus topic.
 Azure Functions (time triggered by default) pick up those events and act, namely creating Tx requests using the Azure Speech Services batch pipeline.
-When the Tx request is successfully carried out an event is placed in another queue in the same service bus resource.
+When the Tx request is successfully carried out, an event is placed in another queue in the same service bus resource.
 A different Azure Function triggered by the completion event starts monitoring transcription completion status and copies the actual transcripts in the containers from which the audio file was obtained.
 This is it.
 The rest of the features are applied on demand.
 Users can choose to apply analytics on the transcript, produce reports or redact, all of which are the result of additional resources being deployed through the ARM template.
-The solution will start transcribing audio files without the need to write any code.
-If -however- you want to customize further this is possible too.
+The solution will start transcribing audio files automatically and at scale.
+If -however- you want to customize further the Ingestion Client is possible too.
 The code is available in this repo.

 The list of best practices we implemented as part of the solution are:

 1. Optimized the number of audio files included in each transcription with the view of achieving the shortest possible SAS TTL.
-2. Round Robin around selected regions in order to distribute load across available regions (per customer request)
+2. Retry logic optimization to handle smooth scaling up and transient HTTP 429 errors
-3. Retry logic optimization to handle smooth scaling up and transient HTTP 429 errors
+3. Running Azure Functions economically, ensuring minimal execution costs
-4. Running Azure Functions economically, ensuring minimal execution costs
+4. Round Robin around selected regions in order to distribute load across available regions (per customer request)

 ## Setup Guide